kursatabayli/SecureVault/README.md

 * **Vault Service:** Responsible for storing the user's encrypted vault data (passwords, 2FA codes, etc.).
 It uses MongoDB as its database.
 * **Interaction Service:** Manages real-time communication between devices (with SignalR).
 QR code login and instant data synchronization are handled by this service.

-## Cryptographic Flows
+### 🔐 Security Model and Cryptographic Flows
-The security model is designed to ensure that only the user can access their own data.
+The security model is designed to ensure that only the user can access their own data and to maximize session security.

+#### DPoP (Demonstration of Proof-of-Possession)
+The project uses the **DPoP** (RFC 9449) standard for session security instead of standard Bearer Tokens.
+This approach effectively mitigates the risk of token theft and reuse.

+* **How it Works:** For every API request, the client signs a special 'proof' (a DPoP JWT) that is bound to the Access Token and the specific HTTP request (method and URL).
+* **Advantage:** The API Gateway (YARP) verifies this proof, ensuring the Access Token is "sender-constrained"—it can *only* be used by the original client that possesses the corresponding cryptographic key.

+### Core Cryptographic Flows

 1. **Registration and Key Generation Flow**
     * A unique `salt` is generated on the client side.